-Dr. Jill Nation, Division Head
+Dr. Gregg Nelson, Division Head

 The Division of Gynecology provides tertiary care to patients from the Calgary Health Region, and southern Alberta.
 We accept referrals from southeastern British Columbia and southwestern Saskatchewan for specialized cancer services.
 There is close collaboration with gynecologists in Calgary and southern Alberta to ensure appropriate care within the local community in addition to timely access to tertiary cancer care services and consultation.
-All new gynecologic cancer cases are reviewed at the multidisciplinary gynecologic tumor board in order that patients benefit from the collective experience of the participants at the tumor board.
+All new gynecologic cancer cases are reviewed at the multidisciplinary gynecologic oncology tumor board in order that patients benefit from the collective experience of the participants at the tumor board.
 This review also serves as an internal audit of clinical activities within the department.

 - Expansion of our Fellowship Program in Gynecologic Oncology to include a year of clinical research

 The gynecologic oncologists are all actively involved in teaching at all levels of the education continuum.
 The Gynecologic Oncology Fellowship Training Program is fully accredited by the Royal College of Physicians and Surgeons of Canada.
 In 2013 we expanded our program to train five to six Fellows over the two to three year program.

 Senior residents in Obstetrics & Gynecology from the University of Calgary each spend three months on the gynecologic oncology service.
 Chief residents also have the opportunity to be further trained in colposcopy and laser treatment of the lower genital tract.
 We accept visiting senior residents who are interested in gynecologic oncology for 1-2 month elective rotations.
 Residents from medical oncology, radiation oncology, diagnostic imaging and pathology also have mandatory rotations on the gynecologic oncology service.